Insight-deviler/Notes-for-Agriculture/README.md

 This app is owned and managed by Sarath S
 (all rights are owned)

+App logo or icon by Arun

 Icons by Icons8. website: www.icons8.com

+Drawer image from Canva.
+Website: www.canva.com

 Credit as well as criticism should be given to the developer if you implement this app in your project.
 The developer may not be responsible for all the criticism.